rhettg/yakapi/README.md

 ### ci (command injection)

 This service translates commands into motor settings.
-There are two redis streams that a implementation must interact with:
+There are two streams that a implementation must interact with:

-* `yakapi:ci` stream of accepted commands
+* `ci` stream of accepted commands
-* `yakapi:ci:result` results of executing commands (XADD with the same id as the command)
+* `ci:result` results of executing commands

 ### cam

 The camera component can current serve an image if placed in a configured path.

-**TODO**: Redis-ify